-Field of Research: Reticular Chemistry
+Field of Work: Reticular Chemistry

 Date: 8 November 2017

-Place of Ceremony: Pieterskerk Leiden
+Place of Ceremony: Pieterskers Leiden

 Host Institution: Leiden University

-Country: Leiden, The Netherlands
+Host Country: Leiden, The Netherlands

-Professor Omar M. Yaghi, the James and Neeltje Tretter Chair Professor of Chemistry, University of California-Berkeley, USA, has been selected as the winner of the 2017 ALBERT EINSTEIN World Award of Science.
+Professor Omar M. Yaghi, the James and Neeltje Tretter Chair Professor of Chemistry, University of California-Berkeley, USA, has been selected as the winner of the 2017 Albert Einstein World Award of Science.